SOUTH ASIAN PILOT CAMPUS 2016 - 2018

 Expanding into South Asia

-The GMA is currently expanding the Campus program into South Asia.
+The Global Music Academy (GMA) is currently expanding the Campus program into South Asia.
 In 2015 Manickam Yogeswaran, a renowned Sri Lankan musician and the co-ordinator of South Asian Music at the GMA, made a contact trip to conduct a needs assessment in Sri Lanka.

 In August 2016 he returned to Sri Lanka accompanied by the artistic director of the GMA, Will Ramsay, where they followed up on the contacts made the year before and met with a number of musicians and institutions on the island to discuss the development of a pilot teacher training and curriculum development project.